vckyou/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Why did the cookie cry?
+It was feeling crumby.